Notre Dame Fieldhouse

 Notre Dame Fieldhouse was a 4,000-seat multi-purpose arena in Notre Dame, Indiana.
-It opened in 1898. and was demolished in 1983.
+It opened in 1898, and was demolished in 1983.
 A monument marks the site.

 History

 It was home to the University of Notre Dame Fighting Irish basketball team.
-It was no longer used for athletics after the Rev. Edmund P. Joyce Center opened in 1968.
+It was no longer used for athletics after the Joyce Center opened in 1968.
 President Franklin D. Roosevelt addressed a special University convocation in the fieldhouse on December 9, 1935.